KelvinLaw-jpg/Practical_Windows_Forensics/PWF_notes.md

-# Practical Windows Forensics project and write up
+# Practical Windows Forensics Notes

 Project Brief: This project is to set up a win 10 virtual machine as a target, attack it using the attomic red team attack script.
 Simulate that we are a Forensic Analyst just arriving to the site and proceed with a full Windows Forensics project as we would on field.
 Finishing with a Forensic report at the end.